vscode-debug-specs/python/README.md

-# How to Debug Python with VSCode
+# How to Debug Python with VS Code

 ## Summary